jrdhowell/AmazonRandomForest/README.md

 * month
 * tod

-THe following steps were taken to create the model:
+The following steps were taken to create the model:

 * create dummy variables for catagorical variables
 * split the data into a train and test set
 * performed upsampling on the data to address the imbalance to the target variable
-* Tune the model via gridsearch method to find optimal parameters for mtry, maxnodes and ntree count
+* tune the model via gridsearch method to find optimal parameters for mtry, maxnodes and ntree count

 ## Results